goeiebook/creativelab/narrative.md

 ---

 Dividing two-dimensional coordinates by a third number is called foreshortening.
-I learned that term while reading about [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
+I learned that reading about [perspective projection](https://en.wikipedia.org/wiki/3D_projection#Weak_perspective_projection).
 It's not something one needs to know.
 Toolkits like [ThreeJS](http://threejs.org/) take care of it for you.
 But maybe applying it in a disciplined manner could tease 3D things from Creative Lab 5 application.
 Maybe a few more profile views could be collected.

 Ah hell, I was becoming addicted.
 So it goes, into the small hours of the morning.
 Setting handle values to 0's will make sharp angles.
 Wikipedia described the role of a focal length multiplier.
 Be aware that if the z coorindate is zero, you'll be dividing by zero.
 If your z-coordinate is less than zero things are going to turn upside down.
 And then, suddenly, something worked.